opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 Network

 - AWS VPC (with peering preferred) for managed database hosted by MongoDB Atlas
-- AWS NAT Gateway (for static IP whitelisting with SingPass)
+- AWS NAT Gateway (for static IP allowlisting with SingPass)

 Database